jflam/jflam.github.io/content/2021-12-14/index.md

 I listened to Professor Christensen on this podcast the year it came out (2004!) and it left an indelible impression on me.
-Sadly, it looks like IT Converstaions no longer exists, and I found this [archive of the page](http://web.archive.org/web/20130729212828id_/http://itc.conversationsnetwork.org/shows/detail135.html) created by the awesome folks at archive.org.
-I also [copied it to this blog](2021-12-14/Christensen.mp3) so that I can find it again - just in case.
+Sadly, it looks like IT Conversations no longer exists, and I found this [archive of the page](http://web.archive.org/web/20130729212828id_/http://itc.conversationsnetwork.org/shows/detail135.html) created by the awesome folks at archive.org.
+I also copied it to this [part 1](2021-12-14/Christensen-part1.mp3) and [part 2](2021-12-14/Christensen-part2.mp3) so that I can find it again - just in case.
 I highly recommend listening to this; the stories that Christensen tells about his conversations with Andy Grove are wonderful and do a great job at driving home the concepts of his theory of disruption.
 RIP.

 ![](2021-12-14/2021-12-14-11-23-53.png)